 Who wouldn’t add lighting to their list of favorite kitchen features?
 It’s like jewelry for the kitchen.
 When we first bought our house there was nothing pretty about the lights.
 We had one tiny light over the sink behind frosted glass, one dome light on the ceiling and a vent hood light.
 With all three together there wasn’t nearly enough light for working in the kitchen.

 Goose neck lights are awesome and I knew I wanted them over the sink.
 I love how they look, and the graceful curve is a nice visual relief to all the angles of the open beam ceiling.
 Considering the thousands of options for goose neck lights I found them relatively quickly on Wayfair at a great price.

-These Goose Neck Lights are really for outdoors but I new the industrial feel of the lights would contrast the white cabinets and shiny stainless appliances perfectly.
+I got my Goose Neck Lights on Wayfair but they’re not available there any longer.
+I was, however, able to locate them for a much less at Home Depot.
+They’re really outdoor lights but I new the industrial feel of the lights would contrast the white cabinets and shiny stainless appliances perfectly.

 The industrial nature of these lights looks perfect in our classic kitchen.
-Can you see why they’re one of my favorite kitchen features?
+Can you see why they’re one of my favorite features in my kitchen?

 No kitchen renovation would be complete without under-cabinet lights.
 After tons of research and reading gazillions (yes gazillions) of reviews on amazon I chose the LightKiwi Dimmable LED lights.

 The lights come in kits that can be daisy chained together and plugged into a wall.
 Or you can do like us and wire them to a transformer with a master dimmer.